payshares-legacy/horizon/README.md

 ## Related documents

 - See [doc/readme.md](doc/readme.md) for an introduction.
-- See http://docs.stellarhorizon.apiary.io for the API documention.
+- See http://payshareshorizon.doc.apiary.io for the API documention.
 - See [doc/developing.md](doc/developing.md) for details on how to setup a development environment for working on horizon.
-- See [doc/horizon.apib](doc/horizon.apib) for the [API Blueprint](https://apiblueprint.org/) of the API.
+- See [apiary.apib](apiary.apib) for the [API Blueprint](https://apiblueprint.org/) of the API.

 ## Contributing